 All enterprises operate in the X-verse, even if they don't realize it.
-Thanks to the advent of digital technologies, it has become possible to innovate eXperiencer environments and enhance experiences.
-"Industry Clouds" have accelerated the digital fabric of event-sensed flows across interactive ecosystems, entailing datafication, softwarization, and Al, and powering new business configurations, offerings, and operational activities.
-Platformization of resourced capabilities in the X-verse spawns new arrangements of interactive agency entailing assemblages of components facilitating interactional flows and emergent experiences.
-The resourced capabilities of the platforms create a new basis of efficiency for the enterprise.
-As costs come down rapidly on one hand and enterprises create unique impacts on the other, they can redeploy capital into a flywheel of value creation.
-Platforms enabled by industry clouds enable the creation of impacts at speed (time taken for impacts), scope (the domains of impacts), and scale (the extent of impacts).
+Thanks to the advent of digital technologies, it has become possible to amplify these experiences and experience environments.
+"Industry Clouds" have accelerated a digital fabric of event-sensed flows across interactive ecosystems, entailing datafication, softwarization, and AI, and powering new business configurations, offerings, and operational activities.
+Platforms in the X-verse mean assemblages of components facilitating interactional flows and emergent experiences.
+The resourced capabilities of the platforms create a new basis of efficiency for the enterprise - as costs come down rapidly on one hand and enterprises create unique impact on the other, they can redeploy capital into a flywheel of value creation.
+Platforms enables by industry clouds enable the creation of impacts at speed (time taken for impacts), scale (the extent of impacts) and scope (the domains of impacts).